TimB808/doc-chat-api/README.md

 - `lancedb==0.4.4` — a stable release compatible with fixed-size vector types
 - `numpy==1.24.4` — pinned to avoid compatibility issues with NumPy 2.x and older PyArrow/LanceDB binaries

 This configuration supports production-grade vector search with clean schema definitions.
-Future branches may upgrade to `lancedb>=0.6` and `numpy>=2.0` to take advantage of hybrid search and advanced filtering when upstream compatibility is guaranteed.
+The hybrid search feature (semantic + BM25 keyword matching) is now implemented using `rank-bm25` alongside LanceDB's vector search.
+Future branches may upgrade to `lancedb>=0.6` and `numpy>=2.0` to take advantage of native hybrid search and advanced filtering when upstream compatibility is guaranteed.